Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: The functor

 \begin{lemma}\vlabel{othercharacterizations} (i) $G^{\sharp}$ can also be characterized as the smallest {\infdef} subgroup of $G(K)$ which contains the (prime-to-$p$, in char. $p$ case) torsion of $G$.

 (ii) $G^{\sharp}$ is connected (no relatively definable subgroup of finite index), and of finite $U$-rank in char. $p$, and finite Morley rank in char. $0$.

-(iii) If $G$ is defined over the constants $\C$ of $K$, then $G^\sharp = G(\cal C )$. \end{lemma} \begin{proof} (i) Note first that the (prime-to-$p$) torsion is contained in $G(K)$.
-In the characteristic $p$ case, $G^{\sharp} = {\Gpinf}$ does contain the prime-to $p$-torsion.
-On the other hand as the prime-to $p$-torsion is Zariski-dense in $G$ any subgroup of $G$ containing the prime-to-$p$ torsion is Zariski-dense.
+(iii) If $G=(G_0)_K$ for some $G_0$ over the constants $\C$ of $K$, then $G^\sharp = G(\cal C )$. \end{lemma} \begin{proof} (i) Recall first that the (prime-to-$p$) torsion is contained in $G(K)$.
+In the characteristic $p$ case, $G^{\sharp} = {\Gpinf}$ does contain the prime-to-$p$ torsion.
+On the other hand as the prime-to-$p$ torsion is Zariski-dense in $G$ any subgroup of $G$ containing the prime-to-$p$ torsion is Zariski-dense.
 So the lemma is established in characteristic $p$.
 The characteristic $0$ case is well-known and due originally to Buium.
 See for example Lemma 4.2 of \cite{Pillay-countable} where it is proved that any definable Zariski-dense subgroup of a connected commutative algebraic group $G$ contains $Tor(G)$.

 (ii) $G^\sharp$ is connected as any finite index subgroup of a Zariski-dense subgroup is also Zariski-dense.
 In the characteristic 0 case, Buium \cite{Buium1} showed that $G^\sharp$ has finite Morley rank.
-An account, using $D$-groups, appears in \cite{BePi}.
-In the characteristic $p$ case, finite $U$-rank of $G^{\sharp}$ was shown by Hrushovski in \cite{Hrushovski}, and follows easily from Lemma \ref{divweil2}.
+An account, using D-groups, appears in \cite{BePi}.
+In the characteristic $p$ case, finite $U$-rank of $G^{\sharp}$ was first shown by Hrushovski in \cite{Hrushovski}, and can also be seen to follow easily from Lemma \ref{divweil2}.

-(iii) In characteristic $p$, this is a direct consequence of Lemma \ref{divweil2}.
+(iii) In characteristic $p$, this is a direct consequence of Lemma \ref{divweil2} or of the fact that $G(\C)$ is both divisible and Zariski-dense in $G$.
 In characteristic $0$ it can be seen as follows: Assume $G$ to be defined over $\C$.
 Note that $G(\cal C)$ is definable in the differentially closed field $K$.
-As $\C$ is algebraically closed $G(\C)$ is Zariski-dense in $G(K)$.
-(True for any variety defined over $\C$.)
-If $H$ is an {\infdef} subgroup of $G(K)$, properly contained in $G(\cal C)$, then $H$ will be clearly an algebraic subgroup of $G(\cal C)$, but then $H(K)$ is a proper algebraic subgroup of $G(K)$ containing $H$, so $H$ could not be Zariski-dense in $G(K)$. \end{proof}
+As $\C$ is algebraically closed $G(\C)$ is Zariski-dense in $G$, hence $G^{\sharp}\subseteq G(\C)$.
+If $G^{\sharp} \subsetneq G(\C)$, $G^{\sharp}=H(\C)$ for some proper algebraic subgroup $H$ of $G$ over $\C$, and then $H(\C)$ could not be Zariski-dense in $G$. \end{proof}

-\begin{lemma}\vlabel{surjectivity} Let $G,H$ be semiabelian varieties defined over $K$, and $f:G\to H$ a (not necessarily separable) rational homomorphism, also defined over $K$.
+\begin{lemma}\vlabel{surjectivity} Let $G$, $H$ be semiabelian varieties over $K$, and $f:G\to H$ a (not necessarily separable) rational $K$-homomorphism.
 Then

 (i) $f(G^{\sharp}) \subseteq H^{\sharp}$.